VinceFasanello/FS_Code_Supplement/ReadMe.txt

-This directory contains all code required to reproduce the results from the manuscript: MANUSCRIPT TITLE
+This directory contains all code required to reproduce the results from the manuscript: MANUSCRIPT TITLE...test edit

 Evolutionary_Dynamics:
 	1_FastQtoCounts -- the ED_FastqtoCounts.R script in the R_Workflow directory converts FastQ files from the evolution experiment into counts matrices used in the following step.